 Contributions" with the ARC and the percentage of it that was actually contributed (if any).
-The ARC calculated above is noted as being applicable to the year following the current valuation is not performed next year then this same ARC may be considered applicable to each of the next two years.
+The ARC calculated above is noted as being applicable to the year following the current valuation date, but if a new valuation is not performed next year then this same ARC may be considered applicable to each of the next two years.
 In this manner, the Schedule of Despite the name, there is no requirement to actually contribute the ARC or any other amount.
 Future plan financial statement notes must simply show a "Schedule of Employer Employer Contributions can show a continuous annual history of ARC and actual contribution amounts.
 A-12